llamaseer/test-engineer-resources/test_engineer_resources.md

 - [Release it!](https://pragprog.com/titles/mnee2/release-it-second-edition/) by Michael Nygard - explains how software can fail and how to make it robust

 - [Obey the Testing Goat!](https://www.obeythetestinggoat.com/)  by Harry J.W.
-Percival - TDD explained with a hands-on tutorial using the Python Djanjo web framework
+Percival - Test Driven Development explained with a hands-on tutorial using Python's Django web framework

 - [Designing Data-Intensive Applications](https://dataintensive.net/) by Martin Kleppman - deep dive on making performant database decisions